 Welcome to Mary McDonnell Vault, your online resource dedicated to actress Mary McDonnell.
 You better know Mary for her role as Captain Sharon Raydor for the TNT crime series The Closer & Major Crimes.
 But she also did others like Battlestar Galactica, Independence Day, Donnie Darko, Dances with Wolves, Sneakers and many others.
 Site is comprehensive of a big photogallery with events, photoshoots, magazines, stills, a media archive dedicated to all fans fanarts on Mary, an extensive press library to collect all the articles and interviews on her and a video gallery section for recorded interviews, sneak peeks and trailers of her projects.
 We claim no rights to know her personally and it's absolutely respectful of her privacy and paparazzi-free!!!

-Date of Birth
+Date and Place of Birth

 April 28, 1952

 Wilkes-Barre, Pennsylvania, USA